 Mark I is a no-fuss way to get started.
 It has been designed specifically to work with Mycroft’s capabilities as a standalone device.
 Great for those who aren’t super technical, but it can be easily extended, altered, modified, and hacked.

 Mycroft devices need to be paired with your Mycroft Home account to work.
 During the device setup, your Mycroft should give you a 6-letter pairing code.
 Pairing your account gives your device details such as your general location – for Skills like weather – and your preferences for measurements such as temperature.
-It also lets you install new Skills and connect to 3rd party services securely and privately.
+It also lets you connect to 3rd party services securely and privately.

 To talk to Mycroft, just say Hey Mycroft followed by your request.
 For instance Hey Mycroft, what time is it?
 You can try asking things like: